alimohebbi/test-reuse-study/SDK_Install.md

 ## Emulator

-You can see all packages as follow `sdkmanager --list`
+You can see all packages as follows `sdkmanager --list`

 1. Install an image for the emulator